washingtonyachtclub/documents/WYC_Policies.md

 The test may be performed in an FJ, Vision, or 470, and this Rating qualifies the holder to sail the boats in the Double-Handed and Daysailer Fleets.
 This Rating also qualifies the holder to obtain the Lake Sailor Rating and the Performance Boat Rig Ratings.

 ##### Catamaran Intermediate
-The test may be performed in a Hobie 16, Dart, or Big Cat and qualifies the holder to sail those vessels.
+The test may be performed in a Hobie 16, Dart, or Hobie Getaway and qualifies the holder to sail those vessels.

-##### Big Cat Rig Rating
-The Big Cats may be sailed by any Member who has a Catamaran Intermediate Rating and who has demonstrated to a Catamaran Chief the special procedures for each boat.

-##### Lake Sailor Rating
-The Lake Sailor Rating may be given to a Member holding a Double-Handed Intermediate Rating who has displayed additional skill and judgment in sailing Daysailers.
-The Lake Sailor Rating allows the Member to sail any Daysailer in winds less than 15 knots in Lake Washington, north of the Evergreen Point Floating Bridge and south of Sand Point, during daylight hours.
-The wind speed is to be determined at the place where the boat is being sailed.

-##### Performance Boat Rig Ratings
-The Performance Boats may be sailed by any Member who has a Double-Handed Intermediate Rating and demonstrates to a Chief the rigging procedure for that specific boat.

-##### Daysailer Electric Outboard Rig Rating
-Daysailers may be sailed with an electric outboard of no more than 6 horsepower by DH intermediate or above who demonstrate to a Chief who has this rating the correct usage and installation of the electric outboards as well as proper docking, safety, and competency.
-The electric outboards shall only be used for the appropriate vessels (daysailers).

 ### Dinghy Skipper Rating
 #### Requirements